anthonychu/azure-functions-deno-worker/README.md

     denofunc start
     ```

+    The Azure Functions Core Tools (`func`) is then called to run the function app.

-    A folder is generated for the `hello_world` function containing a file named `function.json` that is used by the Azure Functions runtime to load the function (the are ignored in `.gitnore`).
-The Azure Functions Core Tools (`func`) is then used to run the function app.
+    > Note: A folder is automatically generated for the `hello_world` function containing a file named `function.json` that is used by the Azure Functions runtime to load the function (they are ignored in `.gitnore`).

 1. Open the URL displayed on the screen (http://localhost:7071/api/hello_world) to run the function.